Bowflex Xceed vs Xtreme 2 SE [In Depth Review]

 Bowflex home gyms are instantly recognisable to anyone that has ever seen one before.
 The characteristic bows at the back give the machines their distinctive look and the resistance system is unique to machines made by Bowflex.

-Bowflex clearly got their name from the bows that flex out to the sides when you exercise.
-It is the bows that create resistance and provide strengthening exercises for your muscles.
+Bowflex clearly got its name from the bows that flex out to the sides when you exercise.
+It’s the bows that create resistance and provide strengthening exercises for your muscles.

 All Bowflex home gyms use a system of flexible polymer rods to provide resistance.
 This idea is quite different from a normal free weights machine which uses heavy weights and gravity to provide resistance.